There are many misconceptions about sex and marriage that even the

 These are shameful behaviors that should not be spoken of for a People of God, yet there are believers who try to profit from memoirs of their wanton sex lives.
 These kinds of sexual sins are even more serious than fornication alone, as these acts can include adultery and having many sex partners in the spirit of such sexual "freedom" or promiscuity creates more spiritual ties and hooks for demons that can bring more severe judgment[1.4, 1.5, 1.6, 1.7].

 - Unwed couples living together and chambering - The sin of chambering (Romans 13:13 KJV) is specifically an unmarried couple living together AND having sexual relations (see What is sex and why is it harmful before marriage?).

 There is nothing wrong with an unwed couple living together, staying

 together somewhere, or even sleeping in the same bed together.
 It is the

 - The vagina should be off limits - A woman

-or girl's vagina should not need to be touched, examined, or penetrated outside of
+or girl's vagina does not need to be touched, examined, or penetrated outside of